1999 Italian local elections

-The 1999 Italian local elections were held on 13 June and 27 June.
+The 1999 Italian local elections were held on 13 June (with runoffs on 27 June).

-In Sicily the elections were also held on 28 November (first round) and 12 December (second round).

-In Trentino-Alto Adige the elections were held on 16 May (first round) and 30 May (second round).
+In Sicily the elections were held on 28 November (with runoffs on 12 December), while in Trentino the elections were held on 16 May (with runoffs on 30 May).

-The elections were overall won by The Olive Tree coalition, with 21 municipalities won out of 32 and 46 provinces out of 67.
+The elections were overall won by the centre-left alliance The Olive Tree, with 21 municipalities won out of 32 and 46 provinces won out of 67.